skip to Main Content

 In some cases, you might be your dog’s trigger!
 If your dog gets overly excited to see you or someone they love, excited peeing may happen.
 This is especially common in small dogs with small bladders.

-When you arrive home, speak to your dog in a very calm manner without a high pitch in your voice.
+When you arrive home, speak to your dog in a very calm manner without a high pitch in your voice or wait to greet your dog until they are sitting calmly.
 Take your dog outside right away.

 If you’re having guests, take your dog outside just prior to them arriving and advise them to greet your dog with a calm voice.